PedroFerreirAstro/TNGLDP_catalogue_ETGs/README.md

-This repository hosts a catalogue with strucutural, kinematic and photometric properties of more than ten thousand simulated galaxies from IllustrisTNG simulations (https://www.tng-project.org).
+This repository hosts a catalogue with kinematic and photometric properties of more than ten thousand simulated galaxies from IllustrisTNG simulations (https://www.tng-project.org).
 The properties of this catalogue are validated with respect to both simulations and observational results.

 The catalogue is well-suited for machine learning applications in regression problems, as inference of some galaxy parameters.